InertiaSolutionsGroup/Injury-Report/docs/LLM_HANDOFF.md

 - **Important**: The "Submit as is" functionality should write directly to Supabase, bypassing the n8n validation
 - **Important**: Always check the database schema in `supabase/schema.sql` and `supabase/schema_update.sql` when working with database operations
 - **Important**: All test scripts should be placed in the `/tests` directory, not in `src/utils/`
+- **Important**: The application now uses a combined n8n workflow for both validation and parent narrative generation
+- **Important**: The JSON parsing logic has been enhanced to handle various response formats from the n8n webhook

 ## 6. Relevant Files
 - **Core Hooks**: